 All too often, roof problems are discovered after leaking or other serious damage occurs.
 Periodic (twice-a-year) inspections can often uncover cracked, warped, or missing shingles, loose seams and deteriorated flashings, excessive surface granules accumulating in the gutters or downspouts, and other visible signs of roof problems.
 Indoors, look for cracked paint, discolored plasterboard, and peeling wallpaper as signs of damaged roof areas.

 You have two basic options.
 You can choose a complete replacement of the roof system, involving a tear-off of the old roof, or a re-cover over the existing roof, involving only the installation of a new membrane and surfacing.
-If you’ve already had one recover over your original roof, check with the professional roofing contractor Minneapolis trusts first- Krech Exteriors- to see if your deck can support a second recover.
+If you’ve already had one recover over your original roof, check with the professional roofing contractor Twin Cities trusts first- Krech Exteriors- to see if your deck can support a second recover.

 Not necessarily.
 Leaking can result because some flashings have come loose or because a section of the roof has been damaged.
 A roof failure, however, is generally irreversible and results from improper installation or choice of materials, or from the installation of a roof system inappropriate to the building.

 Most work should not be do-it-yourself.
 Professional roofing contractors are trained to safely and efficiently repair or replace a roof.
 Novices can harm a roof with improper roofing techniques and severely injure themselves by falling off or even through a roof in need of repair or replacement.
 Homeowner maintenance should be confined to roof inspections in both the fall and spring to check for cracked or curling shingles, and to cleaning rain gutters filled with dead leaves and other debris.